luisllamasbinaburo/Arduino-Easing/README.md

 # Arduino Easing Library
-Arduino library that implement easing functions for smooth variable change.
-For example, for changing a motor speed smooth.
+Arduino library that implement easing functions for smoothing variable changes.
+(For example, for changing a motor speed smoothly)

 Just create a new `Easing` instance, and use `=` operator to set the new SetPoint.
 Then, use `GetValue()` function to get the smooth value.